sthiede/Comparative_Genomics/day1_afternoon/README.md

 ```

-Open the file `WgsMetrics.txt` and explore various statistics.
+Open the file "WgsMetrics.txt" and explore various statistics.
 It will generate various statistics and the definition for each can be found [here](https://broadinstitute.github.io/picard/picard-metric-definitions.html#CollectWgsMetrics.WgsMetrics).

 Print column names